-- Office Hours: Virtual office hours are held online via Zoom ConferencesLinks to an external site. by scheduled appointment. :) - Messaging: Use the Canvas mail toolLinks to an external site. - Email: j.trollchez@ufl.edu
+- Office Hours: Virtual office hours are held online via Zoom ConferencesLinks to an external site. by scheduled appointment only. - Messaging: Use the Canvas mail toolLinks to an external site. to message the course's TA.

 GETTING HELP

 If you encounter a technical issue, please contact UF Computing Help DeskLinks to an external site., or utilize the one of the following self-help resources: